git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro.md

 * Each column of the grid controls a parameter of the currently selected device.
 * These virtual faders use the same colors as the Bitwig highlight colors.
 * Hit buttons harder for faster fader change.
+* Cursor up/down to the next / previous device
+* Cursor left/right to the next / previous parameter bank

 ## Browser Mode